Chimney Rock (Colorado)

 Chimney Rock is an 11,781 ft pillar located on the shared boundary of Hinsdale County with Ouray County, in southwest Colorado, United States.
 It is situated 10.5 miles east of the community of Ridgway, and immediately south of Owl Creek Pass, in the Uncompahgre Wilderness, on land managed by Uncompahgre National Forest.
 Owl Creek Pass separates Chimney Rock from Cimarron Ridge to the north.
 It is part of the San Juan Mountains which are a subset of the Rocky Mountains, and is situated west of the Continental Divide.
+Chimney Rock is the steepest point in Colorado with an average steepness of 61.4 degrees.
 Topographic relief is significant as the east aspect rises 1,600 ft above West Fork Cimarron River in one-half mile.
 Chimney Rock can be seen from Highway 550 near Ridgway.
 This feature's name was officially adopted by the United States Board on Geographic Names in 1966, prior to that it was known as Chimney Peak.
 The first ascent was made in 1934 by Melvin Griffiths and Robert Ormes via the 400-foot south face, which is the only established climbing route.